 I approach therapy holistically from a mind, body, soul perspective with deep compassion and a supportive presence.
 Personal growth isn’t easy.
 Healing invites us to meet all the parts of ourselves which can feel uncomfortable.
 You are worthy of the wholeness and joy on the other side of it.
 I’m here as a support and guide as we navigate that process together.

 Therapist Oakland – Individual and couples counseling in Oakland

 I blend my 10+ years of experience as a therapist with my training and wisdom as a meditation and yoga teacher.
 I integrate cognitive-behavioral modalities with body-based techniques such as mindfulness and nervous system regulation that deepen healing and help us embody who we truly are and aspire to be.
 Together, we heal the layers of the past that stand in the way of being present and fully ourselves.

-Modalities that I use include Mindfulness-Based Cognitive Behavioral Therapy, Internal Family Systems, Psychodynamic theory, Somatic Psychotherapy, Acceptance & Commitment Therapy, Inner Child Work, Emotion Focused Therapy, and Non-Violent Communication.
+My work is trauma-informed and non-judgmental.
+Modalities that I use include Mindfulness-Based Cognitive Behavioral Therapy, Internal Family Systems, Psychodynamic theory, Somatic Psychotherapy, Inner Child Work, Emotion Focused Therapy, and Non-Violent Communication.

 Groups & Courses

 Everyday Mindfulness for Stress & Anxiety